nfalquet/thunderbird-openpgp/jekyll/index.md

   of non at-risk users agree with the idea that they would "encrypt email frequently.”.

-  > “Well, I'm trying to think when I would need to.
+  > Well, I'm trying to think when I would need to.
 It would be nice to have
   > it, in case,  but I don't know if there's anyone I would need to send that
-  > information to.”
+  > information to.

 - The at-risk users who were interviewed during the usability tests want to:

   * Encrypt as much as possible.

     > If encryption is possible, it's good that it's done.
-    > --- P1
+    > ---&nbsp;P1

     > The logic should be to encrypt as much as possible not to attract
     > extra attention to communications that are indeed sensitive.
-    > --- P4
+    > ---&nbsp;P4

   * Be asked what to do with key issues as part of sensitive communications.